JeffDotingco/herams-i18n/docs/index.rst

 .. image:: media/img/HeRAMS_register.png
    :alt: HeRAMS Login
-   :height: 200px
+   :height: 150px
    :align: center

-3. On the page that opens, enter your details.
+3. On the page that opens, enter your e-mail and click the |request-access| button.
-4. Submit your information by clicking the |sign-up| button.
-5. A confirmation email will be sent to the email address you entered.
+4. A confirmation email will be sent to the email address you entered.
+Confirm your registration by clicking the link in your email.

 .. tip:: If you don't receive a confirmation email within a few minutes, check your spam folder.

-6. Confirm your registration by clicking the link in your email.
+5. A new tab will open prompting you to enter your name and password.
+Click the |create-account| button to finalize your registration.
+6. You should now  be able to access the `HeRAMS platfrom <https://herams.org>`_.
+Enter your username and password into the designated fields and press |login|.

 .. image:: media/vid/HeRAMS_create_account.gif
     :align: center